Neil R. Sabin

 Salt Lake City, Utah 84111

 Neil R. Sabin has over 40 years of experience in corporate, estate planning, real estate and securities law.
 His corporate experience includes formation of business entities, negotiating and writing contracts, mergers and acquisitions and representing start-up companies.
-Examples of Neil’s experience include raising capital for, structuring and advising medical device manufacturing companies, representing franchise clients throughout the western United States, representing technology companies in their structuring, growth and buyouts, advising banks on initial and subsequent capital financing, representing business innovation centers and companies formed as an outgrowth of those centers and representing charitable and other non-profit entities.
+Examples of Neil’s experience include raising capital for, structuring and advising medical device manufacturing companies, representing franchise clients throughout the western U.S., representing technology companies in their structuring, growth and buyouts, advising banks on initial and subsequent capital financing, representing business innovation centers and companies formed as an outgrowth of those centers and representing charitable and other non-profit entities.
 He also has expertise in estate planning and has real estate experience in advising developers, brokers and builders.
 In complex cases, he is able to team with Fabian VanCott attorneys with expertise in the firm’s area of core competency.
 Neil earned his law degree from the University of Utah where he served as a member of the law review and received his bachelor’s degree from Brigham Young University.
-He is licensed to practice in Utah’s state and federal courts, the U.S. 10th Circuit Court of Appeals and the U.S. Tax Court.
+He is licensed to practice in Utah’s state and federal courts, the U.S. Tenth Circuit Court of Appeals and the U.S. Tax Court.

 Member of the Corporation, Tax, Franchise and Nonprofit Sections of the Utah State Bar